 People with this personality type seek out others who share their passions, interests, and beliefs.
 They create friendships with people with whom they can explore philosophies and subjects that they believe are truly meaningful.

 Closed Book and Speed Reader

-INFJs are often perfectionistic, looking for ultimate compatibility, and yet also look for someone with whom they can grow and improve in tandem.
-Needless to say, this is a tall order, and INFJs should try to remember that they are a particularly rare personality type, and even if they find someone compatible in that sense, the odds that they will also share every interest are slim.
-If they don’t learn to meet others halfway and recognize that the kind of self-improvement and depth they demand is simply exhausting for many types, INFJs are likely end up abandoning healthy friendships in their infancy, in search of more perfect compatibilities.
+Advocates are often perfectionistic, looking for ultimate compatibility, and yet also look for someone with whom they can grow and improve in tandem.
+Needless to say, this is a tall order, and Advocates should try to remember that they are a particularly rare personality type, and even if they find someone compatible in that sense, the odds that they will also share every interest are slim.
+If they don’t learn to meet others halfway and recognize that the kind of self-improvement and depth they demand is simply exhausting for many types, Advocates are likely end up abandoning healthy friendships in their infancy, in search of more perfect compatibilities.

 Like Finding a Needle in a Haystack

 Advocates will find themselves more sought after than they’d ever care to be, making it even more difficult for them to find someone they truly have an affinity with.
 Really the only way to be counted among Advocates’ true friends is to be authentic, and to have that authenticity naturally reflect their own.

 Additionally, as trust grows, Advocates will share more of what lies beneath the surface.
 If those ideas and motives are mutual, it’s the sort of friendship that will transcend time and distance, lasting a lifetime.

 Advocate personalities don’t require a great deal of day-to-day attention.
 For them, quality trumps quantity every time.
 Over the years they will likely end up with just a few true friendships, built on a richness of mutual understanding that forges an enduring link between them.